TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 settings
 --------

 Here reside are all the domain-specific extension settings.
-This setting are available as an array in the controllers in `$this->settings` and in any Fluid template with `{settings}`.
+These settings are available in the controllers as the array variable `$this->settings` and in any Fluid template with `{settings}`.

 .. tip::

-    The settings allow you to pass orbitary information to template, even for 3rd party extensions.
+    The settings allow you to pass orbitary information to a template, even for 3rd party extensions.
     Just make sure you prefix them with a unique vendor to prevent collisions with further updates of the extensions.